 This is followed by actual impact assessment.

-This gives a true picture of value-add to the banking management in general and the CIO in particular.
+This gives a true picture of value-added to the banking management in general and the CIO in particular.
 For the success of your technology investment, it is essential that you consider all investments dispassionately.
-A firm eye on calculating the value generated is mandatory.
+Keeping a firm eye on the value generated is essential.

 2. Banks are embracing digitalization to a great extent.
 An advantage of AI in the banking sector is that it cuts down the time-intensive and error-prone work.
 This includes replicating customer data from contracts, forms and other sources.
 Moreover, natural language processing when combined with intelligent process automation tools will allow banks to manage their back-office operations while removing complexity from banking workflows.
 The replacement of human processes with AI-based automation has been a boon.
-It has allowed banks to regulate audit and regulatory control that was extremely cumbersome earlier.
-And all this analysis is based on hard facts.
-According to Accenture, banks are able to up their ROI by 20-25% with the implementation of AI-based systems in their regular banking operations.
+It has allowed banks to regulate audit and regulatory control that was extremely cumbersome previously.
+According to Accenture, banks are able to up their ROI by 20-25% by implementing AI-based systems.